Skip to Main Content

 Finding Books

 To locate books, use the library catalog and do an Advanced Search.
-Add other search terms in the additional search boxes that relate to your topic.
-Examples might include:
+This option can be found to the right of the main search bar.
+Set the content type filter to Book / eBook.
+Add terms in the search boxes that relate to your topic.
+Use Boolean operators if applicable.
+Examples of search terms might include:

 • archaeology